NATIONAL HOBBY MONTH

-- If you have the time, money, and are willing to add a responsibility to your life… Buy a pet!
+- Adopt a pet!
 Animals have been proven to improve mental health for many people.
 Research shows owning and bonding with a pet decreases the risk of depression, anxiety, and stress.

 - Volunteer.
 Being a part of your community and lending a hand without getting paid in return has shown to incredibly improve mental health and give people a sense of fulfillment.

-- Give reading and/or writing a try.
-Picking up a good book, journaling, and blogging are all great ways to help clear your mind.
+- Read or write a book.
+Picking up a good book, journaling, and blogging help clear your mind.
 They can temporarily take you to another place or time, allow you to express your thoughts freely, and even improve your vocabulary.